 4 Shortcuts to Employee Retention Success

-In a recent webinar on achieving employee retention success, Randy Goruk outlined four things that leaders must do if they want to serve their team well and encourage them to stick around long term.
+In our webinar on achieving employee retention success, Randy Goruk outlined four things that leaders must do if they want to serve their team well and encourage them to stick around long term.

 1. Listen REALLY Well